Fix text not pasting after dictation

 Open System Settings → Privacy & Security → Accessibility.

 Find Wispr Flow and toggle it on.
-If already on, toggle off and back on.
+If it's already on, toggle it off and back on.

 Test in Notes.
 Dictate a short phrase.
-If text appears, permissions are fixed.
 If text appears in Notes but not your target app, that app is blocking paste — see the note below.

 Restart the target app.
-Quit the app (Cmd+Q), reopen it, click inside a text field, and dictate again.
+Quit it with Cmd+Q, reopen it, click inside a text field, and dictate again.

 Restart Flow.
-Press Cmd+Q to fully quit, then reopen.
-Dictate a short phrase.
+Press Cmd+Q to fully quit, then reopen and dictate a short phrase.
 If text pastes, the issue is resolved.

 Note: Some apps block clipboard access, including Citrix Workspace, virtual desktops, corporate apps like Slack EMM, and password managers.
 If text works in Notes but not your target app, that app may be blocking paste.